SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Thus, in non-preemptive scheduling, SJF (actually Shortest-next-CPU-burst-first) is optimal for the purpose of minimizing average waiting time.

     - Suppose that the variance of the waiting time is the criterion in process scheduling.
 Shall we have a small time slice for a better variance for Round-Robin Scheduling when all processes of the same CPU burst arrive at time $0$?
-(5pts) [Fall 2013, 7.(c)]
+(5pts) [Fall 2011 9., Fall 2013, 7.(c)]

         <span style="color:red">No. For example, given processes $P_1$, $P_2$ and $P_3$ with CPU burst time $10$, $10$ and $10$